 First Visit Information

 This page details helpful information and tips to prepare for your first visit with a CU Medicine provider at one of our conveniently located clinics or partner sites.
 Click here for more information on CU Medicine and our affiliate clinical partners.
 From current COVID-19 visitor guidelines, information about telehealth visits, preparing for your first appointment, accepted insurance, and more, our goal is to ensure you receive well-coordinated, convenient, and expert care.

-Our clinics are open to provide care for you and your family during this time for urgent in-person visits as well as virtual health services.
+Our clinics are open to provide care for you and your family.
 The health and safety of all patients, their family members, and our health care team is always our number one priority.

 For your protection, we have implemented the following procedures: